 Legislation provides for a reasonable fee to be charged to cover the costs of processing such deposits.
-Our standard fee to accompany a deposit application is £170 plus VAT.
+Our standard fee to accompany a deposit application is shown in our application form.

 For larger applications which cover a greater area, or where there are a number of distinct parcels of land, please contact Sarah Blakemore, Rights of Way & Access Assistant email@example.com to discuss costs.

 Town and village greens: how to register which includes rights of way